Skip to content

 • Always turn off the scooter before entering/exiting the bus.

-Policy on Boarding/Unboarding
+Policy on Boarding/Onboarding

 When bringing a scooter onto a bus, it’s important to consider the policy of the specific transit agency.
 This includes how and when you should board and disembark the vehicle.
 For most agencies, it is recommended to board and disembark using the rear door, allowing for easier access for other passengers.
-Furthermore, once on board, riders need to ensure that the scooter is not obstructing passageways or impeding emergency exits.
+Furthermore, once on board, riders must ensure the scooter is not obstructing passageways or impeding emergency exits.

 Ensuring Your Scooter Fits on a Bus

-Think of this like preparing your luggage before boarding an aircraft; there are specific guidelines for how much weight each person can carry and the size limitations that your luggage must adhere to.
+Think of this like preparing your luggage before boarding an aircraft; there are specific guidelines for how much weight each person can carry and the size limitations your luggage must adhere to.

 Policies from Various Public Transport Providers